 |Professor||Tom Kelleher, Ph.D.|

 Crawford Hall 314

-In COM 623, we will read, analyze, discuss and write about major concepts and processes of organizational communication.
+In COM 623, we will read, analyze, discuss and write about major concepts and processes of strategic organizational communication and public relations.
 COM 623 is a core course in the communication M.A. for students specializing in organizational/intercultural communication.
-The catalog description reads: Communication theory/research applied to formal organizations; assessments of strengths and weaknesses of organizational communications systems.
+The catalog description reads: Theories, concepts and applications of strategic communication and public relations to achieve organizational goals.